Analysis | The line of culpability for Jan. 6 needs to be more brightly drawn than it is

 Eventually, the plan changed.
 Apparently following conversations with the White House, that long-planned Capitol rally was folded into a tripartite group of events running from the evening of Jan.
 5 until the following afternoon.
 Every component was pointed in the same direction, toward bolstering Trump’s false claims of election fraud and responding to his exhortations for people to show up and protest.

 We’re discussing this nine months later because of what happened next.
-There were often-nebulous discussions in the days prior to Jan.
+There were often-nebulous discussions in the days before Jan.
 6 about storming the Capitol, generally the sort of bluster that is common at the moment as elements of the right compete in a virtual toughness contest.
-There were real discussions about how to infiltrate the building that day, according to federal prosecutors, including alleged coordination by members of far-right groups like the Oathkeepers.
+There were real discussions about how to infiltrate the building that day, according to federal prosecutors, including alleged coordination by members of far-right groups like the Oath Keepers.
 Our best understanding of what occurred, though, is that the Capitol was overrun mostly because of circumstance, because there were so many people there and they were so angry and, importantly, because there was no one hitting the brakes.

 This is a critically important point.
 Discussion of Jan.
 6 has often blurred the line of culpability between those who put the pieces in place and those who engaged in violence.
 If a homeowner refuses to clear oil-soaked rags from his garage and turns it into a cigar club called The Arson Zone, he certainly bears blame if some drunken customer intentionally burns the place down.
 But the homeowner isn’t the arsonist.